Vvslaxman/material-ui-dashboard/README.md

    ```

 5. **Create a Pull Request:**
    - Go to the repository on GitHub.
    - Click on the "New Pull Request" button.
    - Provide a description of your changes and submit the PR.

 ## Acknowledgements

-- The Material UI library for its comprehensive and customizable UI components.
-- Zustand for efficient state management.
+- The `react-countup` and Zustand libraries for dynamic charts and state management.
-- Firebase Firestore for real-time database services.
+- Firebase Firestore for real-time data operations.
+- Inspiration and guidance from the React and Material UI communities.

 ## Contact

 For any questions or suggestions, please open an issue or contact the repository owner.

----